Burence1/news-app/README.md

 * A user can select the top news to read the current top headlines
 * Users can select all stories to read all available stories

+## Prototyping
+{ A prototype of what the application replicates is viewable via: https://www.figma.com/file/JoLfQcmPAUznkUsA6ruCFT/Untitled?node-id=0%3A1 }

 ## Known Bugs
 {The Api key is limited to a few requests per 24 hours}